 — Brené Brown

 Do you ever wake up and immediately start tearing yourself down with self-defeating thoughts?
 Then the rest of the day is stuck in that dismal theme.
 You’ll lose your keys, get stuck in traffic, or forget something important.
-Basically, it’s a downward spiral from there!
+It’s a downward spiral from there!
 Thus, emphasizing your negative beliefs.

 Instead, create a morning routine that will set you on the right track to an incredibly successful day.
 One way to do this is to start with some confidence-boosting affirmations.
 I know, I know, it seems hokey.
 Either way, this will get your mind thinking optimistically about yourself, and that’ll enhance your morning.